Back up and restore data

 gcloud

-Use the gcloud alpha firestore backups schedules update command:
+Use the gcloud firestore backups schedules update command:

 --database='DATABASE_ID' \